jeftreece/dnamatch-tools/README.md

 and formulas, but I would like a programmatic way of generating my spreadsheet that I can understand.

+**User story**: I want a list of my "starred" matches from AncestryDNA because I use starring for a specific purpose that I want to have access to outside of Ancestry.

 **User skill required**: you will need to install python, clone or copy this source code, log into your AncestryDNA account, save the web page of interest from your AncestryDNA matches (right click, then save